AndrewRadev/ember_tools.vim/README.md

 ```
 Default value: []

 This variable allows the user to set up custom callbacks for the `gf` mapping.
-The variable should be a list of function names.
-The plugin will call those without any arguments.
+It should be a list of function names.
+The plugin will call those without any arguments, in order, and if any of them return anything that's not an empty string, it'll stop execution and use that as the result.

-Note that, at this time, the `iskeyword` parameter will be set to include the "." and "/" characters, in order to make it easier to match some ember identifiers.
+The current directory for the duration of the callback will be the ember root.
+Also, at this time, the `iskeyword` parameter will be set to include the "." and "/" characters, in order to make it easier to match some ember identifiers.
 Feel free to change it in your callbacks, it will be reset once the callback is done.

-An example of what you could do can be found in this gist: https://gist.github.com/AndrewRadev/c62132f96deca165b8969eba7bc1dc13
+An example of what you could potentially do can be found in this gist: https://gist.github.com/AndrewRadev/c62132f96deca165b8969eba7bc1dc13

 There's quite a few project-specific things, which is why it's not a general-purpose callback.
-There's also a few invocations of ember_tools' public API, which, unfortunately, you would have to read the source code to understand.
+There's also a few invocations of the plugin's public API, which, unfortunately, you would have to read the source code to understand.

 ## Contributing